 French 20G is designed to enhance students’ written and oral skills in French as a second language.
 Emphasis is placed on usage of the past and future verb tenses.
-Students will also be introduced to French culture through literature, music, food, etc. Participation in learning activities is a must, and the use of French is encouraged as much as possible.
+Students will be introduced to French culture through literature, music, food, etc. Participation in learning activities is a must, and the use of French is encouraged as much as possible.

 Prerequisite: French 10G

 Art 20S is designed to further develop ideas of art as they apply to the Principles of Design.
 The course provides a basis for growth in artistic expression, art appreciation, and art production as well as the opportunity to experience art as a personal journey.
 The main areas of study are balance, contrast, proportion, pattern, rhythm, emphasis, unity, and variety.
 Students will begin to express themselves in more individual projects.
 They will be expected to develop a final piece that represents their learning.
 Personal reflection through writing will also be key components in the class.

 Grade 10 Graphic Communications Technology builds on the skills acquired in Grade 9 Graphic Communications Technology gives students the opportunity to explore a variety of digital technology including graphic design, 2D animation, 3D animation, short films and collaborative design projects.

 Family Studies helps students be prepared to make informed choices with respect to caring for themselves and others.
 Students will learn about developmental needs, health and wellness, effective care, and relationships which will enhance their well-being now as adolescents and in the future as parents and caregivers.
 This course emphasizes maternal health, pregnancy, birth, and the early years.